Underdetermination in Classic and Modern Tests of General Relativity: Classic Tests and the Geometrical Trinity

 To say more on this: consider moving from the geodesic equation in GR to the geodesic equation in one of these alternative theories:

-depending on whether we are working in the framework of TEGR or STGR.
-That is, generalized inertial trajectories are given by the two terms involving the second time derivative of the coordinates and the affine connection (as in GR), leaving a third term proportional to the contorsion/distorsion tensor that is readily interpreted as a force that would direct test masses and photons away from geodesics.
+depending on whether we are working in the framework of TEGR or STEGR.
+That is, generalized inertial trajectories are given by the two terms involving the second time derivative of the coordinates and the affine connection (as in GR), leaving a third term proportional to the contortion/distortion tensor that is readily interpreted as a force that would direct test masses and photons away from geodesics.
 The actual empirical trajectories that test masses and photons follow are \textit{equivalent} regardless of which theory we work in because the dynamical equations of motion are identical in each theory.
-However, in GR these trajectories are interpreted as inertial motion following geodesics in curved spacetime, whereas in TEGR and STGR these same trajectories are interpreted as non-inertial motion resulting from gravitational forces that direct motion away from geodesics in a flat spacetime.
+However, in GR these trajectories are interpreted as inertial motion following geodesics in curved spacetime, whereas in TEGR and STEGR these same trajectories are interpreted as non-inertial motion resulting from gravitational forces that direct motion away from geodesics in a flat spacetime.\footnote{ Of TEGR and STEGR, a reviewer has raised to us the following questions: ``If the torsion theory really says there is torsion, and the non-metricity theory really says there is non-metricity, then where is it?
+If there is really torsion in the world, where are the broken parallelograms?''
+To these questions, we would reply with a question of our own: could one not say the same of curvature in GR?
+One likewise doesn't `bump into' those vectors which indicate curvature, at least directly.
+Indeed, it seems to us that there is perfect symmetry between the three `nodes' of the trinity \emph{vis-à-vis} the `direct' detectability of the geometric properties in which they are couched.
+For further elaboration on this point, see \textcite{RuwardRead}.}

-\section{Classic Tests and Non-relativistic Gravity}
+\section{Classic Tests and Non-Relativistic Gravity}